braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/analytics/setting_custom_attributes.md

 ## Setting up user subscriptions

 To set up a subscription for your users (either email or push), call the functions `setEmailNotificationSubscriptionType()`  or `setPushNotificationSubscriptionType()`, respectively.
-Both of these functions take the enum type `appboy.User.NotificationSubscriptionTypes` as arguments.
+Both of these functions take the enum type `braze.User.NotificationSubscriptionTypes` as arguments.
 This type has three different states:

 | Subscription Status | Definition |
 | ------------------- | ---------- |